af/littledom/README.md

 DOM manipulation functionality can be fit into 1k (minified & gzipped) if old browser support (IE < 9) is not required.

+dollardom is *not* a drop-in replacement for jQuery, but it does implement most of its most commonly used methods.

 Depends on
 ----------
 * document.querySelectorAll() (used for all DOM searches)